 The Worf Effect: Agate often falls victim for this trope.
 In FC, he seems to win against Lorence... but then we find out that was a just a mirror body-double.
 Played straight in SC, in that he gets beaten easily by Loewe.
 Then again, in his defense Loewe and Lorence are the same person.

-Joshua: This soul that has been saved by sister, mended by professor, released by father, and right now is together beside Estelle's...The heart of a Bracer and the skill of the Black Fang...Together with all of it, I challenge the Sword Emperor!!
+Joshua: This soul that has been saved by sister, mended by professor, released by father, and right now is together with Estelle's...The heart of a Bracer and the skill of the Black Fang...with all of this combined, I challenge the Sword Emperor!!

 And once again...

 Loewe: Karin is an exception!
-That kind of human is not easy to be made!
+That kind of human isn't created easily!
 That's why—I have to test humans!
-Whether they can make up for sins named weakness and deceit!
-And whether they are truly worthy for Karin's sacrifice!
+To see if they can make up for the sins named "weakness" and "deceit"!
+And to see whether or not they are truly worthy of Karin's sacrifice!

 Joshua: Then—I'll prove it!
-I who has lived by sacrificing sister, I who am weak and a liar...by meeting Estelle have finally found my path!
-This path that has led me to where Loewe is!
-Humans—are not just a weak creature as long they are together with humans!
+I who has lived by sacrificing my sister, I who am weak and a liar...by meeting Estelle, I have finally found my path!
+This path that has led me to where you are!
+Humans are not weak creatures...not as long as they have each other!

 Your Princess Is in Another Castle: One of the most epic and memorable in Japanese gaming history, at the end of FC.
 It seems like the plot is done, but aren't there a few things left over?... oh, by the way, Joshua: *fingersnap*.
 The fact that, back in 2004, Falcom gave no indication that the game had been split into two parts until after the credit roll, fueled the fire in Japan even harder.